OpenGATE/Gate/docs/defining_a_geometry.rst

 #.
 ZLength: is the length in the Z direction.

 .. figure:: wedge2.jpg
-   :alt: Figure 3.4: When a wedge is inserted, it is oriented as shown in this figure
+   :alt: Figure 4: wedge2
-   :name: wedge2_fig
+   :name: wedge2

    When a wedge is inserted, it is oriented as shown in this figure